jainans/Sorting-Visualiser/README.md

 ---
 ## Sorting Algorithms Used

-In This Application I have Used the Following Sorting Algorithms -
+In This Application The Following Sorting Algorithms have been used-

 | # | Algoritm | Time Complexity | isStable | In-Place |
 | --- | --- | --- | --- | --- |